 When the width of the browser drops under a certain width, the main left hand side navigation collapses to a burger menu icon to conserve space.

-When the burger menu icon is clicked, it pushes the page content to the right and reveals the menu section links.
+When the burger menu icon is clicked, it pushes the page content to reveal the menu section links.

 When deciding how to structure the site, it became apparent the organisational goals were at odds with the user needs.
 After some in-depth user research and user testing of several ideas we succeeded in accommodating both ends of the spectrum through detailed page paths and extensive user flows.